-The Reception classes follow the curriculum as outlined in the Early Years Foundation Stage (EYFS) document, which is available from the school office or to download at https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1170108/EYFS framework from September 2023.pdf This clearly defines what we teach.
+The Reception classes follow the curriculum as outlined in the Early Years Foundation Stage (EYFS) document, which is available from the school office or to download at https://assets.publishing.service.gov.uk/media/65aa5e42ed27ca001327b2c7/EYFS statutory fram ework for group and school based providers.pdf This clearly defines what we teach.
 The following policy details the specifics of our setting.